Certification and Classification of Linear Quantum Error Mitigation Methods: Certification Scheme

-\secL{LargeCircuitRegime} In the large circuit regime we assume that the number of gates in the circuit is large (\(\nGate \gg 1\)) so that we consider only the highest orders in \(\nGate \).
+\secL{LargeCircuitRegime} In the large-circuit regime we assume that the number of gates in the circuit is large (\(\nGate \gg 1\)) so that we consider only the highest orders in \(\nGate \).
 In this regime we denote the neglected component: